NEC4

 • Quarterly: Projects between £2 million and £10 million.
 A more detailed review that includes sampling of CE files, programme submissions, and cost records.

 • At key milestones: Before Completion, before the defects correction period ends, and before final account preparation begins.
-These milestone reviews should be comprehensive.
+These milestone reviews should be thorough.

-The monthly desktop review is the minimum standard.
-It takes 30 minutes and can prevent losses that take months to recover through adjudication, if they can be recovered at all.
+The monthly desktop review is the minimum.
+It takes 30 minutes and can prevent losses that take months to recover through adjudication — if they can be recovered at all.

 The most effective health checks are embedded in existing project rhythms, not bolted on as additional administration.